 Below is a list of some justifications for a traffic stop under New Jersey's traffic laws.

-- Observes erratic driving and laws or ordinance broken
+- Erratic driving and laws or ordinance broken

-- Believes the driver is physically unable to operate a vehicle
+- Belief that the driver is physically unable to operate a vehicle

 - Quick and frequent braking